solarsailer/matthieuoger.com/content/posts/2014-12-19-a-tiny-game-that-you-can-play-forever.md

 ---
 date: "2014-12-19"

-title: A Tiny Game That You Can Play Forever
+title: "A Tiny Game That You Can Play Forever"
 excerptQuote:
   name: "Up Up Down Down"
   quote: "We then talk about the whimsical minimalism that works so well in indie games, and how to bring them to life.
 We talk about difficulty, complexity, and how to tune games."